-The research teams in our study countries each take a different approach towards compensating research participants for their participation, reflecting differing understandings of the value of people’s time, their willingness to undertake research activities ‘for the common good’, and the reality of having to miss a day’s work to spend time talking with researchers.
-Some countries are paying respondents, including children, for their participation in recognition that they might have lost a day’s paid labour; others are giving small gifts of appreciation such as sets of coloured pens or t-shirts.
+The research teams in our study countries each take a different approach towards compensating research participants, reflecting differing understandings of the value of people’s time, their willingness to undertake research activities ‘for the common good’, and the reality of having to miss a day’s work to spend time talking with researchers.
+Some country teams pay respondents, including children, in recognition that they might have lost a day’s paid labour; others give small tokens of appreciation such as sets of coloured pens or t-shirts.

 Reporting back to communities